 - – Value gives an appropriate indication of whether or not the mechanics of the solution has attracted and kept the attention of enough visitors for a satisfying amount of time, or persuaded them to travel along a predefined path.

 – Value is a reference to the success of an activity before we know if it has created any effect.

 – Value is a quantitative.

-On the other hand, the emotional effect of the interaction represents the quality of it.
-Borrowing from Jenkins again this could be defined as the worth of the activity.
+On the other hand, the emotional effect of the interaction represents the quality of it

 - – Worth confirms whether or not the visitor has adopted the idea, and to which effect the idea has been transformed, or as Jenkins defines it; multiplied.